Everything you Ever Needed to Know about Becoming an Event Manager

-The ability to project manage means multi-tasking, prioritising and understanding the importance of tracking budgets, people and resources as well as excellent time management.
+The ability to project manage means multi-tasking, prioritising, and understanding the importance of tracking budgets, people, and resources as well as excellent time management.

 Event managers talk to a lot of people in the build up to an event, as well as on the day.
-As well as your own team, you will need to communicate with sponsors, vendors, event venue staff, caterers, hotel staff, transport companies, etc. The list is huge and having good communication skills is therefore an absolute must.
-Being able to identify others’ communication preferences is essential, in particular when dealing with the Director level clients you will often work with.
+As well as your own team, you will need to communicate with sponsors, vendors, event venue staff, caterers, hotel staff, transport companies, etc. The list is huge, and having good communication skills is therefore an absolute must.
+Being able to identify others’ communication preferences is essential, in particular when dealing with the Director-level clients you will often work with.

 Passion and energy

 It really might seem like more of a trait than a skill, but passion and energy in abundance really is essential when it comes to event planning.
 You will be meeting a lot of people and doing a lot of miles and you need to remain on top of your game the whole time.
-Trust us when we say, it’s a lot harder than it looks sometimes!
+Trust us when we say it’s a lot harder than it looks sometimes!

 Events come together because of the efforts of teams of people.
 Being a strong leader is therefore essential when it comes to getting the most out of people and bring them all together to pull off a successful event.

 No two events are the same and each will throw up its own unique logistical, managerial, and technical challenges.
-Being able to tackle problems calmly and in a logical fashion is therefore a crucial asset in an event manager.
+Being able to tackle problems calmly and in a logical fashion is therefore a crucial asset for an event manager.

-Events are increasingly becoming dependent on new technology, including social media, event registration and badging systems, data management software etc. Being tech savvy is a real advantage then when it comes to getting to grips with this.
+Events are increasingly becoming dependent on new technology, including social media, event registration and badging systems, data management software etc. Being tech savvy is a real advantage when it comes to getting to grips with all this.